Tuesday, June 18

 Canadian Museum for Human Rights

-Glenn has gone on to write a large body of his own music and music for film, as well as children’s material: four musicals for children, and material for children’s television programs in England, Canada, and the US.
+Glenn has written a large body of his own music and music for film, as well as four musicals for children and material for children’s television programs in England, Canada, and the US.

-Glenn also spent 25 years as a regular actor on the Mr. Dressup Show.
-He has been the recipient of composition awards from the Canada Council, Ontario Arts Council, and Arts New Brunswick.
+Glenn also spent 25 years as a regular actor on the television show Mr. Dressup.
+He has been the recipient of composition awards from the Canada Council for the Arts, the Ontario Arts Council, and Arts New Brunswick.
 After a prolonged absence from the concert stage, Glenn has resumed performing with his new band, Indigo Rising, and his music continues to resonate with audiences young and old alike.